BHFock/git-cl/docs/design-notes.md

 ##### [# BRANCH WORKFLOW UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2048)

+Utility functions only used by the [cl_branch](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2809) function are grouped in this section.

 ##### [# CLI COMMANDS](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2146)

 This section includes the definition of the main functions callable in git-cl.
 The functions provides interactions with the changelist metadata and the git repository.